-At NRPS, PSHE is a real strength.
+At NRPS, PSHEE is a strength.
 Our PSHEE Curriculum is woven creatively through the year in a number of different ways.
 Through our Kodesh (Jewish Studies) teaching, the children learn core Jewish Values.
 The Kodesh Curriculum is strong and promotes pupils’ spiritual, moral, social and cultural development well.
 Pupils learn about, for example, friendship, respecting and valuing people and the difference between right and wrong.

 Our school is strong on British Values and our last Ofsted Report in October 2017 noted " The school is effective in promoting pupils’ spiritual, moral, social and cultural development and preparing them for life in modern Britain."

 We run a series of workshops for Year 6 on "Growing Up" with an outside speaker.

-Our economic education includes the Twinning programme with Tzedek and the Ghanaian School, our links with our JNF partner school in Negev Sinai, Israel.
-It also includes the tzedaka (charity money) pupils raise during the year for things like the Jewish Care Cake Sale.
-Children learn about where money comes from, keeping it safe and the importance
+Our economic education is often in-class activities and also delivered through assemblies as well as links with our JNF partner school in Negev Sinai, Israel.
+It also includes the tzedaka (charity) pupils raise during the year for things like the Jewish Care Cake Sale and other charity events including the Camp Simcha Toy Drive for sick children in hospital.